rlanciloti/cpre558-final-project/README.md

 Conversly, if conda is not installed, running `pip install requirements.txt`.

-## Pylint
+## Flake8/Pydocstyle

-Pylint is setup to run on push to any repo and on pull-request to master.
+Flake8 is setup to run on push to any repo and on pull-request to master.
 This is not optional and without passing pylint checks, no PR will make it into master.
-Currently there are a handful of rules disabled, however this can be changed to either remove or add more.
-The list of disabled rules are below:
+Currently there are a handful of configuration modification, these can be changed later if need be.
+The list of disabled rules and modified configs are below:

+- `max-line-length`: This was changed to 96 because 79 feels too restrictive.
-- `W0311`: Allows the use of tab (subject to change if spaces are prefered by both developers)
+- `W191`: Allows the use of tabs.
+This can be disabled later if the developers decide to go with spaces.
-- `W0211`: Allows class variables to be definied outside of the `__init__` function
+- `E251`: Allows for multi-line parameters to be passed into functions.
+Nicer formatting.
-- `E0401`: Ignores import errors.
-Couldn't figure out how to satisfy import paths for both pylint and main.py
-- `unspecified-encoding`: Allows the use of `open()` without specifying `UTF-8`
-- `invalid-name`: Allows for classes to not follow Pascal casing and python files to not follow camel_casing.
-Although, please keep it somewhat consistent.

 ## Running the Myopic Scheduler